Simbiat1/hng12-stage3-telex-integration-project-/README.md

-# LinkSnap - URL Shortener Integration for Telex
+# Simple Link Shortener- URL Shortener Integration for Telex

-LinkSnap is a simple link shortener that automatically replaces long, unwieldy URLs with concise, shortened links.
+This application automatically replaces long, unwieldy URLs with concise, shortened links.
 This integration works with the Telex messaging platform and utilizes the Bitly API for URL shortening.

 ## Table of Contents